 If your business is one in which summer can be a time when work is not flowing quite as abundantly as it usually is during the year, then you’ll do well to keep busy with other things.
 Below are five summer project ideas that will ensure you’re taking full advantage of and enjoying your precious downtime while you have it.

 1) Get Organized.

-2) Update Your Press Materials.
+2) Update Your Website!

-4) Learn Something NEW.
+4) Learn Something New.

-5) Create a Five-Year-Plan.
+5) Create a Five-Year Vision.